-Consider some live lessons and opportunities for engagement including regular whole class feedback (live) which still supports with the workload agenda.
+TAP app to share positive feedback from parents and other stakeholders We now deliver live lessons to each class weekly in core as standard and other departments are also offering live lessons.
+We now have live lessons and opportunities for engagement including regular whole class feedback (live) which still supports with the workload agenda.